jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     If you leave `highlight=None` the row/column will be toggled between selected & deselected.
     If you set `highlight=True` the row/column will be highlighted (like a mouse over).
     If you set `highlight=False` the row/column will be un-highlighted (like a mouse over).

+* `.disableTableEntry(title, entryPos, disabled=True)`
+    Will disable the specified entry box (starting at 0) if entries are being displayed.

 ## Tree
 ---